sjbrown/misc_work/resolution_cards/notes.md

  - all cards are shown
  - if the callee has an attribute advantage, they can add that many extra cards (from the top of their deck)
  - but I have to make sure the distribution of ✗'s and ✔'s is even for that game.

+### Dividing up treasure:

+This works if there are more treasure cards than the number of players
+ * shuffle the treasure cards
+ * deal equal decks to each player
+  * if decks are unequal, do a flip and the players with the highest get the decks with the extra cards
+ * player takes one card, then passes the deck to the player to the left.
+ * repeat until empty
+You could add in a stealth skill check part here, and they have to show cards face up unless they pass the stealth check.

 ### Blessing cards: